Riley Nash: Later years

-Nash made 24 appearances with the rebuilding Coyotes, registering 4 assists.
+Nash made 24 appearances with the rebuilding Coyotes, registering four assists.
 Prior to the NHL trade deadline, Nash was placed on waivers by the Coyotes and subsequently cleared.
-On March 21, 2022, he was traded back to the Lightning in exchange for future consideration as added forward depth insurance and he was immediately re-assigned to AHL affiliate, the Syracuse Crunch.
+On March 21, 2022, he was traded back to the Lightning in exchange for future considerations as added forward depth insurance and he was immediately re-assigned to AHL affiliate, the Syracuse Crunch.

+He enjoyed an offensive resurgence in the AHL with the Charlotte Checkers in the 2022–23 season, lead the team in scoring with 24 goals, 35 assists for 59 points through 66 games.

+As a free agent, Nash secured an NHL contract in agreeing to a two-year, two-way contract with the New York Rangers on July 1, 2023.

+After missing the entirety of the 2024-25 season due to a knee injury, Nash announced his retirement from hockey on July 8, 2025.

 Personal life

-Nash married his fiancé Clare during the summer of 2019.
-They had their first child, a son, on February 2, 2021.
+Nash and his wife were married in summer of 2019, and the couple have one son.